Talljoe/keycursieve/README.md

 How this might be implemented in _Keycursieve_ is to have a handler for the key press.
 When pressed down, the handler sets a timeout--the delay before the mod goes active--and `yields` back to the main loop.
 If the timeout occurs, the handler will be invoked and then returns a data structure to set the modifier and `resume` processing of the pipeline.
 On key-up the handler will check to see if the timeout occurred, and if so unset the modifier.
 If not, then the handler will ask the system to `restart` the pipeline with a new key code.

 The `yield`, `resume`, and `restart` semantics are the core concept here and represent the bulk of the experiment.

+## Use Case Examples

+### Dual-Function Key

+Dual-function keys perform multiple actions depending on whether the key is held or tapped.
+There are a few different ways this can manifest:

+1. The held key is emitted immediately regardless.
+If the key is tapped then the held key released and the tap is sent.
+1. The held key is emitted after a timeout (tap threshold) otherwise the tap is sent.
+1. The held key is only sent if another key is pressed while it is held, otherwise the tap is sent (no timeout).

+Each of these have pros and cons.
+For example, #1 works best for keys you want to use alongside a mouse (e.g. Ctrl-Click) as there is no delay.
+However extra keypresses are sent if only a tap is needed. #3 doesn't send any extraneous keypresses but won't be usable with a mouse.